What Is Dynamic Creative Optimization (DCO) & Why It Matters

 3. Interactive Video (Pre-Roll): Videos that play before other content and feature interactive options like clickable buttons to engage users.

-4. CTV & Interactive CTV: Television content delivered over the internet on connected devices, with ads that can include interactive elements such as clickable overlays.
+4. CTV & Interactive CTV: Television content delivered over the internet on connected devices, with ads that can include interactive elements such as QR codes or shoppable carousels.

 And alters these ad components: